PSTechAndCoffee/ActiveDirectoryLab/README.md

 <img width="877" alt="Screenshot 2025-02-17 at 1 46 29 PM" src="https://github.com/user-attachments/assets/f4c96aa4-b4b0-4c77-8629-73b306ad94ca" />

-4. Make sure I can ping DC from PC1 or can ping PC1 from DC.
+4. Make sure PC1 client VM can ping the Domain Controller DC.local.
 Then, PC1 should be ready to join DC.local.

 5. On PC1 client, under System Properties, join domain: DC.local.
 Enter account that will have permission to join domain, which is Administrator.
 Click ok and restart VM.